 The performance of Key Management Personnel and other senior executives is regularly assessed.
-The Group CEO's performance is assessed by the Board.
-The performance of other senior executives is assessed by the Group CEO and advised to the Board or the Nomination and Remuneration Committee.
-Performance reviews, which include setting annual key performance objectives, have been completed during 2022.
+The CEO's performance is assessed by the Board.
+The performance of other senior executives is assessed by the CEO and advised to the Nomination and Remuneration Committee.
+Performance reviews, which include setting annual key performance objectives, have been completed during 2023.